25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: Summer

-Externs of Meta Summer Academy (formerly known as Facebook Summer Academy) will have the opportunity to learn about the day-to-day operations of one of the world’s leading social media networks by being part of a dynamic workforce.
-Applicants must be sophomores in high school and full-year residents of either: East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City.
+Meta Summer Academy (formerly known as Facebook Summer Academy) students have the chance to get a firsthand look at the day-to-day operations of one of the world’s leading social media networks while exploring career paths, developing soft skills, and building a network of like-minded peers.
+Applicants must be sophomores in high school and full-year residents of East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City.

 Timeline: Summer